ChristopherBiscardi/christopherbiscardi.github.com/content/i-use-typst-now/main.typ

 It's not all sunshine and rainbows, and probably not even *for* everyone right now.
 I write a lot, and I need a format that can keep up, so I'm willing to be an early adopter of say, the HTML target, and hit some issues.
-Most people probably want to want for the HTML target to stabilize.
+Most people probably want to wait for the HTML target to stabilize.

 === Experimental HTML Target <experimental-html-target>

-The HTML target is experimental, and as such has big warning signs all over it saying that its incomplete and that you shouldn't use it in production.
+The HTML target is experimental, and as such has big warning signs all over it saying that it's incomplete and that you shouldn't use it in production.

 whoops.